 For the most part, there were three main stucco colors that were used for the majority of the houses I have listed above.

-These colors were: white, some sort of a tan/beige or a grayish color.
-This was the general consensus for most of the houses I saw not only in my lineup but online as well and it makes sense, when you think about it.
+These colors were: white, some sort of tan/beige or a grayish color.
+This was the consensus for most of the houses I saw not only in my lineup but online as well and it makes sense, when you think about it.

 White, tan and gray stucco colors are pretty neutral and would allow you to use a more vibrant color like a red brick as an accent and still have everything look good and mesh together.

-White Stucco And Bricks Colors: One thing I did notice when using a white stucco color, in tandem with bricks is that the color of the bricks themselves will change the overall look and feel of the building dramatically, which is to be expected but getting a more detailed breakdown of what I see will help to visualize what I am talking about...
+Stucco Colors And Bricks Colors: One thing I did notice when using a white stucco color, in tandem with bricks is that the color of the bricks themselves will change the overall look and feel of the building dramatically, which is to be expected but getting a more detailed breakdown of what I see will help to visualize what I am talking about...